doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 1. <del>**Target 5+** If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
 However be warned that this is no guarantee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.

-2. **Encrypted `KeyStore` and OK to lose Keys**.
-If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-initialization for those cases.
+2. **`.setEncryptionRequired()` `KeyStore` and OK to lose Keys**.
+If your requirement is software keys encrypted by the keyguard and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-initialization for those cases.
 Target 4.3+.
 Remember to check the device has the required lock-screen security settings (as mentioned above) before generating the keyPair.
 Checking for the exceptions at point of key unwrap and notifying the user whilst clearing any key aliases is a simple enough approach for most.
-Keep in mind if supporting the fingerprint sensor to auth access to your keys you will lose them when a new finger is enrolled anyway (_EDIT: This is now optional via [setInvalidatedByBiometricEnrollment](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setInvalidatedByBiometricEnrollment(boolean))_).
+Keep in mind if supporting the fingerprint sensor to auth access to your keys you will lose them when a new finger is enrolled anyway (_EDIT: This is now optional with the M+ key generation API via an N+ method  [setInvalidatedByBiometricEnrollment](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setInvalidatedByBiometricEnrollment(boolean))_).
 Put some thought into the UX for key loss.

 3. **Use some PBKDF**.
 Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.
 Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbitrary password input.
 Its worth nothing that this may be really easy to brute-force depending on your required password length.

-4. **Unencrypted `KeyStore`**.
-Don't encrypt the `KeyStore` and target 6.0+ and don't support user authentication for `KeyStore` access (via respective API level apis).
+4. **NON `.setEncryptionRequired()` `KeyStore`**.
+Don't require the software `KeyStore` to be encrypted under the keyguard and target 6.0+ and don't support user authentication for `KeyStore` access (via respective API level apis).
 Cross your fingers and hope the behaviour does not change again.
 Hope (or check for) hardware storage for some extra confidence.
-Understand the user may have a software store only and may get exploited with keys being obtained by some nefarious character.
+Understand the user may have a software store only and may have a slightly higher chance of being exploited with keys being obtained by some nefarious character.

-For me 2 and 3 are the only real options.

 I hope that this sheds some light on this slightly confusing behaviour!
 As always, any thoughts / comments welcome.